flutils/frontline-registry-cleaner/README.md

 <p align="center">--</p>

-Windows users know the importance of keeping the system secure & optimized.
-This has become especially important with the increased complexity of apps & threats posed by malware.
+"Registry Cleaner" tools were built to repair errors in the Windows ["registry"](https://en.wikipedia.org/wiki/Windows_Registry) database.

-"Registry Cleaner" tools were built to help do this.
-Developed around cleaning the "registry" database at the heart of Windows PC's, they scanned through the settings it contains and repaired errors found inside.
+The registry is a storage system Windows uses to keep the OS running properly.

-Earlier versions of Windows (up to 7) required significant registry maintenance.
-As the technology matured (with the release of Windows 10 + 11), Microsoft implemented a number of measures to mitigate the more common issues it experienced.
-This lead to a decline in the popularity of the cleaners.
+Earlier versions of the system required significant registry maintenance, leading the tools to become popular in the late 2000's.
+As Windows evolved, their need dimished, leading many vendors to re-focus onto speed & security.

-Our contribution to this market was "Frontline Registry Cleaner 2.0", a tool we built with the help of a company in Ukraine.
-The product was distributed online and through several retailers in the UK.
+We found success with "registry cleaner" software in 2009/2010 - achieving great reviews for our work.
+We continued to invest into the underlying technology and eventually ended up with "[Frontline Registry Cleaner 2.0](https://www.frontlinecleaner.com)" in 2011.

-Due to us switching our focus, we stopped distributing it in 2012.
-We have since refreshed the technology as an internal project and have published the source here.
+In 2012, we switched focus to web based applications, leading us to discontinue our registry repair system.
+As we've been maintaining the source code for an internal project, we released it as open source in 2015.

 --

-This applicatiom is provided 'as-is' and we accept no responsibility for its use.
+The applicatiom is provided 'as-is' and we accept no responsibility for its use.

 If you have any questions, you're welcome to [raise an issue](issues) or send us an email.